typesAreSpaces/website/content/posts/not_not_kripe_intro.md

 of mathematics, a program heavely supported by the mathematician David Hilbert at the beginning of the 20th century.
-It was not until logician Kurt G\\"odel with his Incompleteness Theorems that showed the limitations of this program.
+It was not until logician Kurt Gödel with his Incompleteness Theorems that showed the limitations of this program.